-We may need to provide financial concessions to maintain relationships with current software integration partners or to attract potential software integration partners from our competitors.
-We have been required, and expect to be required in the future, to make concessions when renewing contracts with our software integration partners, and such concessions can have a material impact on our financial condition or operating performance.
+We may need to provide financial concessions to maintain or enhance relationships with current software integration partners or to attract potential software integration partners from our competitors.
+We have been required, and expect to be required in the future, to make concessions with our software integration partners (including when renewing contracts or when needed to incentivize the software integration partner to update or enhance the integration), and such concessions can have a material impact on our financial condition or operating performance.